shivubuilds-mikasa/synk/README.md

 This is NOT an internal development log.
 Do NOT make the README mainly about what has been completed so far.

-The README should present Synk as a complete project with a clear product vision, architecture, technology stack, development roadmap, and current implementation status.

 SYNK
 ==================================================
 Synk is a cross-device ecosystem that connects a user's mobile phone and laptop so information can move seamlessly between their devices.